pgxcentre/genipe/docs/index.rst

                            reference files) (optional).

    Output Options:
+     --chrom CHROM [CHROM ...]
+                           The chromosomes to process.
      --output-dir DIR      The name of the output directory. [genipe] --bgzip               Use bgzip to compress the impute2 files.